IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![](doc/source/images/wmlm-5.png)

-### 8. Add Feedback data and new evaluations to the continuously learning model
+### 9. Add Feedback data and new evaluations to the continuously learning model

 Once the Watson Machine Learning Model is saved, select the `Evaluation` tab.
 First we need to configure the performance monitoring.
 ![](doc/source/images/wmlm-6.png)
 * Select the `Configure Performance Monitoring` link
 ![](doc/source/images/wmlm-7.png)

 * Add the spark service to your watson studio project
 * Choose `areaUnderPR` (performance metric of the model) and select the threshold as 0.8.
 This means if the performance is under 0.8, the model needs to be re-trained using all the source data and new data and hence continuous learning.
 * Use `500` as record count and click `Save`.
+* For `Auto Retrain` select  `when model performance is below threshold`
+* For `Auto Deploy` select `when performance is better than previous model`
 * Add the connection by selecting `Select Feedback Reference Data` and select the DB2 connection that you previously created.
 ![](doc/source/images/feedback-data-2.png)